-- Simultaneously press the buttons weithintow.com on the oscilloscope application interface to power off and lock hardware of the oscilloscope.
-Connect power adapter to the oscilloscope and press the power button to start the instrument again. - Find the "Power-off Lock" application on the oscilloscope homepage.
+- Simultaneously press the buttons wenu + zoom at the oscilloscope application interface without power adapter to power adapter to the oscilloscope and press the power button wenu + zoom at the oscilloscope application interface without power adapter to power adapter to the oscilloscope and press the power button wenu + zoom at the oscilloscope application interface without power adapter to power adapter to the oscilloscope and press the power button wenu to start the instrument again. - Find the "Power-off Lock" application on the oscilloscope homepage.
 Click to enter, and then click "OK" to power off and lock the oscilloscope by the software.
-Click zoom and in sequence, the equipment can be restarted. - A Caution: Forced power-off may result in loss of unsaved data, please use with caution.
+Click zoom and in sequence, the equipment can be restarted.

+Caution: Forced power-off may result in loss of unsaved data, please use with caution.

-2.7 Understand the Oscilloscope Display Interface
+2.7 Understand the OscilloscopeDisplay Interface